 How to use Companion Planting in your garden

-- Hard landscape gardens (such as shrubs and small trees, grasses, tropicals and succulents like aloe) where I’ve also planted lemongrass, rosemary and citronella.
+- Hard landscape gardens (such as shrubs and small trees, grasses, tropicals and succulents like aloe) where I’ve also planted plants like lemongrass, rosemary and citronella.
 These herbs add interest and repel mosquitoes and other pests.

-- Herbs and vegetables love being planted together: basil, marigold, nasturtium, oregano and rosemary can all benefit the growth and development of your veggies.
+- Herbs and vegetables love being planted together: basil, marigold, nasturtium, oregano and rosemary sage can all benefit the growth and development of your veggies.
 This is the type of companion planting many gardeners use.